Skip to content

 Zenoss provides the following purpose-built clients, which stream data to Zenoss Cloud through a standard HTTPS connection:

-The Zenoss Data Monitor agent is a modular monitoring daemon that collects data from Linux or Windows hosts and streams it directly to Zenoss Cloud.
-For more information, see About Zenoss Data Monitor.
+The Linux agent is a modular monitoring service that collects data from Linux hosts and streams the data directly to Zenoss Cloud.
+The service supports non-interactive installation, so you can easily automate its distribution to hosts throughout your environment.

-The Zenoss agent for Kubernetes is a monitoring daemon that collects key cluster metrics from kube-apiserver and streams them directly to Zenoss Cloud.
+The Zenoss Cloud agent on Kubernetes is a monitoring program that runs as a background process.
+It collects key cluster metrics from kube-apiserver and then streams them directly to Zenoss Cloud.
 The agent sends both metric and model data for pods, containers, nodes, namespaces, and the cluster itself.
-The metric data can be viewed in dashboards or in Smart View; a Kubernetes dashboard template is available.
+The metric data can be viewed in dashboards or in Smart View.
+A Kubernetes dashboard template is available.
 The model data includes dependency relationships, which enable Smart View analyses of related cluster entities.

-The Zenoss agent for Kubernetes supports Kubernetes 1.10 through 1.16 and requires metrics-server.
+The Zenoss Cloud agent on Kubernetes requires metrics-server.
 You include the agent in a cluster with a deployment and Kubernetes schedules the agent in its own pod, on one node.
 The size of a cluster determines how much RAM the agent consumes; in small clusters, it consumes approximately 15MB.
 The agent uses incremental change notifications to collect data, rather than a polling interval, and so receives updates any time a monitored property changes.
 The agent sends a batch of metric data to Zenoss Cloud every 60 seconds and sends a batch of model data when the model data changes.
 The source code of the agent is public and an image containing its binary is available on Docker Hub.

 Policy service